Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-basics-error-handling.md

 ## Nesting `try...catch` blocks

-Another cool thing to note is that we can even nest `try...catch` blocks.
+Another cool thing to note is that we can nest `try...catch` blocks.
 The main thing to note when doing this is that the outer catch block will catch the exceptions.

 ```js